Anthony J. Batten: Work

-He was elected to the Canadian Society of Painters in Water Colour (CSPWC) in 1980 and later served as the Society's President from 1993-1995.
+He was elected to the Canadian Society of Painters in Water Colour (CSPWC) in 1980 and later served as the Society's President from 1993 to 1995.
 He is also a member of the Ontario Society of Artists (OSA) and the Society of Canadian Artists (SCA).

-He is also represented in the Canadian Senate, The Royal Canadian Military Institute, The Government of Ontario Art Collection, The Archives of Newfoundland and Labrador, The Royal Collection U.K., the Vancouver Maritime Museum and the City of Toronto Archives.
+He is also represented in the Canadian Senate, The Royal Canadian Military Institute, The Government of Ontario Art Collection, The Archives of Newfoundland and Labrador, The Royal Collection UK, the Vancouver Maritime Museum and the City of Toronto Archives.

 Teaching career

 Batten has served as an art teacher to the Scarborough Board of Education, Sir Oliver Mowat Collegiate Institute, Stephen Leacock Collegiate Institute, CBC's Institute of Scenography, University of Toronto's Woodsworth College and Royal Ontario Museum.
 In the mid 1980s he was the resident artist with the Canadian School at Cambridge University, England.
 He has produced architectural renderings for a number of clients including Rod Robbie and Robbie, Wright and Young.
 Batten's rendering of the Gardiner Museum was featured in the Art Gallery of Ontario's 2006 show on new culture related structures in Toronto.